LAOGOU-666/Comfyui-LG_Relight/README.md

 # Comfyui-LG_Relight
 This is a fork for testing the very good project of LAOGOU.
-It is a personal/manual translation to English, just for testing For the latest code: https://github.com/LAOGOU-666/Comfyui-LG_Relight
+It is a personal/manual translation to English, just for testing.

+For the latest code:
+https://github.com/LAOGOU-666/Comfyui-LG_Relight